NagoorSaheb178/AI-CSV-Importer/README.md

 # Hey there! 👋 Welcome to the GrowEasy AI CSV Importer

-So, here's my submission for the Software Developer role at GrowEasy.ai (sent over to varun@groweasy.ai).
 I really wanted to build something that feels seamless, so I put together this AI-powered CSV importer.
 It takes messy CSV files from pretty much any source and intelligently maps them directly to the GrowEasy CRM schema.

 ---